ayousha2025/25K-3069_OOP_Theory/README.md

 => double calculateImportDuty();
 => double calculateSalesTax();
 => double calculateGST(double amount);
 Ensure that the appropriate classes implement this interface.
-Explain which Java feature is used to achieve this.

 Do you want me to do that?